 Anyways, Bruce returns to the Batcave after a hard night’s work, only to find Alfred’s whipped up a little surprise:

 Turns out it’s been exactly three years since Bruce donned cape and cowl.
-Alfred tells him to make a wish, and this whole scene carries Batman’s backstory effectively, if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with Mommy and Daddy?).
+Alfred tells him to make a wish, and this whole scene carries the all-important backstory effectively, if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with Mommy and Daddy?).
 Then it’s time for us to meet… urrrrghhhh…

 Chief Angel Rojas.